c. 1875 Aubry-Maire

 During the latter half of the eighteenth century many players began abandoning double courses in favor of single strings familiar to the modern instrument.
 To judge by contemporary reports, this was principally done for practical reasons, including the relative ease with which an instrument of single strings could be tuned and the strings engaged by […]

 The latter half of the eighteenth century witnessed the guitar in transition.
 The five-course configuration that had been the standard for over a century and a half, slowly gave way to single strings.
-The surge of evolutionary change underway saw five-course guitars, five single-string guitars, six single-string guitars, and six-course guitars (Spain) all in use […]
+The surge of evolutionary change underway saw five-course guitars, five single-string guitars, six-course guitars (Spain), and six single-string guitars all in use […]

 c.
 1625 Matteo Sellas

 The closing years of the sixteenth century saw the first music written for the five-course guitar, initially involving a simple strumming technique used for accompanying other musicians.
-Because of its simplicity, many people were drawn to the guitar in contrast to its contemporary – the Baroque lute – which had evolved into an 11-course instrument […]
+Because of its simplicity, many people were drawn to the guitar in contrast to its contemporary—the Baroque lute—which had evolved into an 11-course instrument by this time and […]

 1684 Joachim Tielke

 Joachim Tielke (1641–1719) of Hamburg is universally recognized as one of the four leading guitar makers of the seventeenth and early eighteenth centuries, standing alongside Sellas of Venice, the Voboams of Paris, and Stradivari of Cremona.
-In addition to guitars (25 extant), his output included violins, lutes, theorbos, viola d’amores, viola da gambas, zithers, pochettes, […]
+In addition to guitars (27 extant), his surviving output includes 5 violins, a single violincello, 10 lutes, 7 theorbos, […]

 The diminutive c.
-1640 five-course guitar in the Austin-Marie Collection is a descendant of the four-course guitar popularized during the Renaissance.
+1640 anonymous French five-course guitar in the Austin-Marie Collection is a descendant of the four-course guitar popularized during the Renaissance.
 (Courses are generally paired strings positioned in close proximity, similar to a modern 12-string guitar.)
-A fifth course was added to the guitar in the mid-sixteenth century, and by the dawn of the Baroque […]
+A fifth course was added to the guitar in the mid-sixteenth century, and by the dawn of […]